uikit/uikit-site/docs/pages/toggle.md

 ### Media

-When using the `media` mode, you also need to add the `media` option and apply a [valid value](toggle.md#component-options) like a viewport value from `@s` to `@xl`.
+When using the `media` mode, the `media` option with one of possible values has to be added as well.
+For example, add a number in pixel, e.g. `640`, or a breakpoint, e.g. `@s`, `@m`, `@l` or `@xl`.
 Without the `target` option, the toggle applies the toggled state to itself.
 So it will switch between the different states that are defined in the `cls` option depending on the viewport width that it is displayed on.

 ```html
 <!-- The primary modifier will only be applied on large screens -->